Estimating Population Size with Link-Tracing Sampling: Appendix

-We shall clarify the notation and sample selection procedure with the following example.
-Figure \ref{jumpsexampleappendix} provides an example of two final samples that are selected under a design that permits for random jumps where the two samples comprise the study (that is, $K=2$).
-Notice that this example is different from that provided in Figure \ref{jumpsexample} since unit $E$ is now an isolated node.

-Suppose the size of the initial random samples are $n_{01}=n_{02}=1$ and the number of members added after the initial samples is two to bring the final sample sizes up to $n_1=n_2=3$.
-Suppose that in each case the active set is the current sample in the sample selection procedure.
-For the samples provided in this example, suppose that $s_{(0_1,0_2)}=((A,B,C),(E,D,A))$.
+We clarify the notation and sample selection procedure with the following example.
+Figure \ref{jumpsexampleappendix} provides an example of two final samples selected under a design that permits for random jumps where the study is comprised of two samples, thus $K=2$.
+The size of the initial random samples are $n_{01}=n_{02}=1$ and the number of members added after the initial samples is two, to bring the final sample sizes up to $n_1=n_2=3$.
+In each case the active set is always the current sample.
+Suppose that links between nodes are reciprocated and the weight of each link is set equal to one.
+Further suppose that $s_{(0_1,0_2)}=((A,B,C),(E,D,A))$.